-Today we speak with Momchil Ivanov, Co-Founder of our strategic Human Capital Partners BICA Services & Anthill.
+Today we speak with Momchil Ivanov, Co-Founder of our strategic Human Capital Partners Bica & Anthill.
 Momchil tells us why more and more international companies set up their first offices in Bulgaria and what's the secret to building exceptional teams with Bulgaria-based talent.

 Let's dive right in.